 Couch, chair, table, buffet, bed, dresser, box spring, mattress, floor lamp, crib, playhouses, carpet roll, etc.

-Items NOT accepted in Large Item Collection
+Items NOT accepted in Large Item Pickup

 Construction & Demolition Waste

-Motor oil, batteries, paint, gasoline, antifreeze, light bulbs, or chemicals.
-Drop off at HazBin, 7501 Grade Lane.
+Motor oil, batteries, paint, gasoline, antifreeze, light bulbs, chemicals and other household hazardous waste may be dropped off at Haz Bin, 7501 Grade Lane.